W54: Special Atomic Demolition Munition

-W72 Warhead
+W72 warhead

 After the AIM-26 Falcon was retired, 300 units were rebuilt into an improved configuration with a higher yield and redesignated the W72.
 These warheads were then used to produce a number of nuclear versions of the AGM-62 Walleye television-guided glide bomb system.
 The W72 variant had a yield of around 600 tons of TNT.
 The 300 W72 units were produced between 1970 and 1972 and were in service until 1979.

 Testing

-Stockpiled W54 warheads were test-fired at the Nevada Test Site on July 7 and July 17, 1962.
-In Little Feller II (July 7), the warhead was suspended 3 ft above the ground.
-In Little Feller I (July 17), the warhead was launched as a Davy Crockett device from a stationary 155-millimeter launcher and set to detonate low airburst 1.7 mi from the launch point.
+Stockpiled W54 warheads were test-fired at the Nevada Test Site on 7 and 17 July 1962.
+In Little Feller II (7 July), the warhead was suspended 3 ft above the ground.
+In Little Feller I (17 July), the warhead was launched as a Davy Crockett device from a stationary 155-millimeter launcher and set to detonate low airburst 1.7 mi from the launch point.
 This test was the last atmospheric test at Nevada Test Site and was performed in conjunction with Operation Ivy Flats, a simulated military environment.
 It was observed by Attorney General Robert F. Kennedy and presidential adviser General Maxwell D. Taylor.